-This site, situated off Beacham Crescent in the suburb of Medina, operates as a local museum for the Kwinana and Medina areas.
+This site, situated off Beacham Crescent in Medina, operates as a local museum for the Kwinana areas.
 It houses an important collection of buildings and objects that tell the stories of the unique settlement, development and history of the area.

 Smirk's Cottage Museum

 For further information, contact the Kwinana Heritage Group:

 On 22 April, 1880, George Samuel Sloan married Emma Eliza Smirk.
 They took up 40 acres at Cockburn Sound in 1889 and their first residence, 'Woodlands Farm, was built on a site west of the present cottage.
 This was included in land resumed for the Kwinana New Town in 1953 and the 22.66ha property was made a reserve in 1958.
 Local organisations grew vegetables on the flat ground, with the bush area being leased for stock grazing.